-The texture of your dress also really important, if the surface texture is completely matt, you should choose soft gentle textures for your flowers.
+The texture of your dress is also really important, if the surface texture is completely matt, you should choose soft gentle textures for your flowers.

-If your dress fabric has any sort of shine, e.g. silk, satin fabrics, choose textures that have a little shine to some of the components, that way your bouquet will blend and not detract from your dress.
+If your dress fabric has any sort of shine, e.g. silk, or satin fabrics, choose textures that have a little shine to some of the components, that way your bouquet will blend and not detract from your dress.

 Lots of bling?
 Include some bling in your bouquet, that way it will look made just for you.

 Pinterest is a great place to start but be aware that the images come from many different countries whose seasons are not necessarily in sync with each other.
 Flowers that are available in one place may not be in another, but your florist will be able to advise on substitutes and alternatives.